chaturay/serverless-artillery/README.md

 |[serverless-attach-managed-policy](https://www.npmjs.com/package/serverless-attach-managed-policy)|if you have automatic IAM role modification in your corporate/shared AWS account.|

 ### Performance testing VPC hosted services
-The default deployment assets of serverless-artillery are not deployed in a VPC and hence it can only successfully send requests to public endpoints.
-If your service is hosted in VPC (service is internal and does not have public endpoint), you would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets).
+The default deployment assets (used in [Tutorial 1](#tutorial-1-run-a-quick-performance-test) and [Tutorial 2](#tutorial-2-performance-test-with-custom-script)) of serverless-artillery are not deployed in a VPC and hence it can only successfully send requests to public endpoints.
+If your service is hosted in VPC (i.e. service is internal and does not have public endpoint), you would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets).

 Please refer to Serverless Frameworks's [doc](https://serverless.com/framework/docs/providers/aws/guide/functions/#vpc-configuration) to understand how to customize `serverless.yml` to deploy the customized assets to VPC.